TOP EVENT! Loi Krathong Festival of Lights – Thailand

 - A deeply religious event, the That Luang Festival in Lao’s capital, Vientiane takes place, like most Buddhist Festivals on the day of the full moon in November.
 On this day, before the break of dawn, thousands of Buddhists surround the beautiful golden temple, That Luang to say prayers and give alms to the monks who have travelled from all across the country for the festival.
 As the sun rises, the tradition is to circle the stupa three times in an anti-clockwise direction.
 Flower processions, market stalls, live music and dancing ensue.

-The Angkor Photo Festival – Cambodia (23rd to 30th December)
+The 9th Annual Angkor Photo Festival – Cambodia (23rd to 30th November)

-- For one magical week in December, Siem Reap will be abuzz with some of the best works of photography from all over the world.
-The 8th Angkor Photo Festival kicks off on December 1st, and the week-long festival will feature over 120 photographers in a series of indoor and outdoor exhibitions as well as daily evening slideshow projections.
-Curated by Program Director Francoise Callier, this year’s festival will also feature two renowned figures in photography as guest curators – Munem Wasif from Bangladesh and Eddie Marsman and Marco Wiegers from the Netherlands.
-All events are free and open to the public.
-For more information check out the Angkor Photo website.
+- For one magical week in November, Siem Reap will be abuzz with some of the best works of photography from all over the world.
+The 9th Angkor Photo Festival kicks off on November 23, and the week-long festival will feature over 120 photographers in a series of indoor and outdoor exhibitions as well as daily evening slideshow projections.
+Curated by Program Director Francoise Callier, this year’s festival will again feature two renowned figures in photography as guest curators, Shahidul Alam from Bangladesh and Jean François Leroy from France, join the show.
+All events are open to the public and free of charge.
+For more detailed info check out the events Facebook page!